EmreNtm/minecraft-inversekinematics-tentacle/README.md

 this.tentacle.display();
 ```

-This is an ability i am currently working on which uses this tentacle code to create waterbending amrs:
+This is an ability i am currently working on which uses tentacle code to create waterbending arms:
 ![](https://github.com/EmreNtm/minecraft-inversekinematics-tentacle/blob/main/waterlimbs-example.gif)